MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/naming-and-tagging.md

 ## Next steps

-Learn about the considerations for naming your Azure resources and assets, and review example names for resources and assets in Azure.
+Learn about the considerations for defining your naming convention your Azure resources and assets, and review example names for resources and assets in Azure.

 > [!div class="nextstepaction"]
 > [Name your Azure resources and assets](./resource-naming.md)